Fee mechanism

 As already stated, if the same storage slot is updated several times in a single block, only the last update will be published on Ethereum, and the cost of storage change will only be charged once; but it goes beyond simple storage slots.
 For example, a DEX and a

 Pair needs to be published only when the first instance is deployed.
 After the code of the

 Pair was published once, the subsequent deployments will only involve changing one storage slot -- to set the contract code hash on the newly deployed

 So the tips to make the most out of the zkSync fee system are the following:

 - Update storage slots as little as possible.
 The cost for execution is a lot smaller than the cost of storage updates.

 - Reuse as many storage slots as possible.
 Only the state diff is published on Ethereum.

 - Users should share as many storage slots as possible.
 If 100 users update a storage slot of your contract in a single block, the diff will be published only once.
 In the future, we will introduce reimbursement for the users, so that the costs for updating shared storage slots are split between the users.

-- Reuse contract code if possible.
-On Ethereum, avoiding constructor parameters and putting them into constants reduces some of the gas cost upon contract deployment.
+- Reuse the contract code if possible.
+On Ethereum, avoiding constructor parameters and putting them into constants reduces some of the gas costs upon contract deployment.
 On zkSync the opposite is true: deploying the same bytecode for contracts, while changing only constructor parameters can lead to substantial fee savings.